-The City shall have the power to establish authorities for housing, mobile home rent control, economic development, remediation finance, special districts and commissions, boards, or other agencies or authorities of specialized expertise or application to the full extent as may be permitted by state or federal law, in order to carry out the business of the City or otherwise advance the health, safety, or general welfare of its citizens.
-Any such entity specified herein, including the Carson Housing Authority, Civil Service only be disbanded when their purposes have been fulfilled and by amendment to this date of this Charter shall continue to perform their duties and operate pursuant to their existing legal authority and, in addition, any authority granted hereunder, unless and until city council may otherwise provide by ordinance or resolution.
+The City shall have the power to establish authorities or entities for housing, mobile home rent control, economic development, reclamation and remediation, finance, or other special districts or commissions or agencies of specialized expertise to the full extent as may be permitted by state or federal law, in order to carry out the business of the City or otherwise advance the health, safety, or general welfare of its citizens.
+Any such entity specified herein, including the Carson Housing Authority, Carson Reclamation Authority, Civil Service Commission, Mobile Home Park Rental Review Board, and Planning Commission may only be disbanded when their purposes have been fulfilled and by amendment to this Charter.
+All specialized agencies created by the City and in existence on the effective date of this Charter shall continue to perform their duties and operate pursuant to their existing legal authority and, in addition, any authority granted hereunder, unless and until city council may otherwise provide by ordinance or resolution.